-Dr. Mažeika Sullivan is an Associate Professor in the School of Environment and Natural Resources at The Ohio State University (OSU) and the Director of the Ramsar-designated Schiermeier Olentangy River Wetland Research Park.
-His research addresses the ecology and conservation of stream, river, and wetland ecosystems, from headwaters to estuaries.
+Dr. Mažeika Patricio Sullivan is an Associate Professor in the School of Environment and Natural Resources at The Ohio State University (OSU) and the Director of the Ramsar-designated Schiermeier Olentangy River Wetland Research Park.
+His research addresses the ecology and conservation of watershed, wetland, and coastal ecosystems.
 His research group – the Stream and River Ecology (STRIVE) Lab – is broadly interested in two questions:

 For prospective graduate students: I am always on the lookout for talented, motivated, and passionate graduate students.
 If you are interested in my lab, please send me a short description of your interests and career goals, a CV/resume, your GPA (undergraduate and graduate, if applicable), and your GRE scores and percentiles.